Kragujevac building

-When it comes to what to see in Kragujevac Serbia, one often thinks of the Šumarice memorial park.
-Still, the city is so much more!
-That is why I am bringing you a different perspective of this former capital of Serbia, full of Art Nouveau buildings where one can learn about the 19th-century bourgeois lifestyle but also about the artist who sculptured Nikola Tesla’s monument to be placed in New York.
-You can try to make traditional pies yourself, to taste some domestic wine, or liqueur made – by nuns.
+When it comes to things to do in Kragujevac Serbia, one often thinks of the Šumarice Memorial Park.
+Still, the city has so much more to offer!
+That’s why I’m bringing you a fresh perspective on this former capital of Serbia—a town adorned with Art Nouveau buildings, where you can delve into the 19th-century bourgeois lifestyle and learn about the artist who sculpted Nikola Tesla’s monument for New York.
+You can even try making traditional pies yourself, taste domestic wine, or sample liqueur made by – nuns.

 FROM BELGRADE: about 140 km